0xrutvij/0xrutvij/README.md

 ## Hi there 👋

-I am Rutvij, a CS grad student at [UT Dallas](https://utdallas.edu/)
+I am Rutvij, a CS grad student at [UT Dallas](https://utdallas.edu/).

 My specialization is in Intelligent Systems.
 Eventually, I would like to pursue a PhD in CS & work as a researcher.

-Drop down each section to learn more about me!
+_Drop down each section to learn more about me!_

 <details>
   <summary> <b>Interests ... </b> </summary>